jup-ag/space-station/guides/9-bridge/2-bridging.md

 3. **Asset Selector & Amount Field:** Select the token from the source wallet and enter the amount of the token you would like to bridge.
 4. **Destination / Source Switching Tab:** This will allow you to switch destination and source chains and tokens respectively.
 5. **Destination Wallet Connector:** Connect the wallet associated with the destination blockchain you are looking to bridge to.
 6. **Asset Selector & Amount Field:** Select the token on the destination blockchain you want to bridge to.
-The amount field is auto-calculated based on market rates and is un-editable.
+The amount field is auto-calculated based on market rates and is non-editable.
 7. **Route:** The best route is determined by the application and displayed here for you to review.
 8. **Preview:** The bridging transaction preview will build here, identifying the Amount that will be received and the total fee estimates for the transaction.
 Note: There will be fees on both the source and destination blockchains as you have to execute transactions on both.
 9. **Approve and Proceed with Transaction:** Once you have reviewed the Route and the Preview you this will start the bridging transaction process.